Mohs Micrographic Surgery

 Mohs Micrographic surgery (also called Mohs surgery) is a highly technical, micro surgical technique used to treat skin cancer.
 It is the most advanced and effective treatment available for skin cancer.

 The technique allows surgeons to verify that all cancer cells have been removed at the time of surgery.
 This increases the chance of a cure and reduces the need for additional treatments or surgery.

-The Skin & Cancer Foundation Inc also uses Mohs surgery to remove melanomas.
+The Skin & Cancer Foundation Inc also uses Mohs Micrographic surgery to remove melanomas.

-Mohs surgery can only be carried out by accredited Mohs Micrographic Surgeons.
+Mohs Micrographic surgery can only be carried out by accredited Mohs Micrographic Surgeons.
 There are several Mohs surgeons working at the Skin & Cancer Foundation Inc.

 They are specially trained dermatologists who have undertaken a minimum of an extra 1-2 years approved Mohs surgery training.
 Approved Mohs Micrographic Surgeons are both Fellows of the Australasian College of Dermatologists (FACD) and accredited Mohs surgeons.